mullerjk/stripeCodeigniter/README.md

 Now with your keys in hand.
 ## Edit your config.php

-You have to store your keys in your application, I'm not doing any security or optmization because the focus is to keep our application lean
+You have to store your keys in your application, I'm not doing any security or optmization because the focus is to keep our application lean e effective.

 ## Rename a file